 “McLane Middleton’s Diversity, Equity, and Inclusion Committee focuses on increasing diversity and inclusion at all levels, monitoring firm progress and recommending actions to be taken to meet the goal of developing and maintaining an equitable and diverse workplace.”

 McLane Middleton continues to seek out, attract and retain qualified women and individuals of color, and very much value the ethnic, religious, sexual, age, physical challenge and economic diversity that exists among our attorneys and professional colleagues.
 McLane Middleton’s Diversity, Equity, and Inclusion Committee focuses on increasing diversity and inclusion at all levels, monitoring firm progress and recommending actions to be taken to meet the goal of developing and maintaining an equitable and diverse workplace.
-The Diversity, Equity, and Inclusion Committee is chaired by Linda S. Johnson, a partner and Co-Chair of the firm’s Education Law Group.
-Linda is also a member of the board of directors for the Diversity Workforce Coalition, an organization committed to promoting diversity and inclusion in New Hampshire workplaces.

 Promotion of a more diverse employee population continues to be at the forefront of the firm’s strategic plan.
 This effort begins at the top with the firm’s Management Committee and Executive Director, and extends to the Hiring Committee and the Diversity, Equity, and Inclusion Committee.

 New Hampshire’s geographic location in northern New England can make meeting some diversity goals challenging, but fuels our motivation to continue our efforts.